acemod/ACE3/wiki/feature/microdagr.md

 Please note that the numbers in 2.1 are going to be referred to as `1` `2` etc when explaining how to use the MicroDAGR

-The microDAGR position on the UI is where your GPS is, you can modify it in Options -> Game -> Layout.
+The MicroDAGR position on the UI is where your GPS is, you can modify it in Options -> Game -> Layout.

 ### 2.1 Bringing the MicroDAGR